We're doing some quick testing of some new cellular modems we have in for review.

 - Netgear LTE Modem - Released in earlier this year, it's an unlocked cellular modem that requires a router to operate.
 Unlike a Jetpack/MiFi, it does not have a battery either.
 It's optimized for AT&T frequencies, but also covers T-Mobile and some of Verizon's bands.
 We are testing all three carriers on it, compared against these devices:

-- USB730 - Just released from Novatel and Verizon, this is the latest USB modem stick.
+- USB730 - Just released from Novatel and Verizon in summer 2017, this is the latest USB modem stick.
 We'll be comparing it against:

 We are testing each with and without the following antenna: